Where’s ‘getting a patent’ on your startup’s to-do list?

 So why don’t more start-up pursue patents right away?
 Up until a few years ago, applying for a patent was an expensive, lengthy process that involved hiring an intellectual property law firm, getting them up to speed on your technology, and then embarking on a multi-month back-and-forth dance with the U.S. Patent Office.

 But now there’s an easier way.
 TurboPatent has developed an AI-based, machine learning PatentBrain™ which their hand-picked patent experts use to draft and file patent applications quicker and with better results.
-That means instead of $6-10K and several months worth of effort, TurboPatent helps start-ups become patent-pending in less than 30 days for about $2,000 (plus patent office fees).
+That means instead of $6-10K and several months worth of effort, TurboPatent helps start-ups become patent-pending for about $2,000 (plus patent office fees) and in half the time it takes a traditional law firm to draft a patent.